According to Angular AsyncPipe documentation:

 Subscribing via Angular AsyncPipe

 getUserInfo$ Observable, let's see how to subscribe to it using AsyncPipe:

 And then just emit a new value for

 user$ in order to trigger the server request:

-getUserInfo$ will send a server request and emit new user info which will be handled by Angular AsyncPipe and in turn will insert new user info into the page.
+getUserInfo$ will send a server request and emit new user info, which will be handled by Angular AsyncPipe and insert further user info into the page.

 takeUntil operator, we have to emit some value for